dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/blazor/configure-linker.md

 [!INCLUDE[](~/includes/blazorwasm-preview-notice.md)]

-Blazor performs [Intermediate Language (IL)](/dotnet/standard/managed-code#intermediate-language--execution) linking during a Release build to remove unnecessary IL from the app's output assemblies.
+Blazor performs [Intermediate Language (IL)](/dotnet/standard/managed-code#intermediate-language--execution) linking during a build to remove unnecessary IL from the app's output assemblies.

 Control assembly linking using either of the following approaches: